 Step #7: Go to the ‘Test Cases’ section and create one more folder inside the root folder and give the name as ‘AutomationTest’.
 Right-click on this and create the test case as ‘ValidLogin’.

-Now you are working with automation so the steps of opening the browser and starting application inside that should also happen automatically.
-To achieve this use readily available modules from the ‘standard’ set of modules.
+Now you are working with automation, so the steps of opening the browser and starting the application inside it should also happen automatically.
+To achieve this, use readily available modules from the ‘standard’ set of modules.

 Step #8: In TOSCA Commander, select the root folder in the ‘Modules’ section.
 Then go to the Home menu option and click on the ‘Import Subset’ icon.
 Browse and select the standard.tce file and say open.
 It will get added inside your root folder in the module section.
 This contains all the generic modules.